Kennedy Cherrington

-Kennedy Cherrington (born 5 January 1999) is an Australian rugby league and rugby union footballer who plays as a for Parramatta Eels in the NRL Women's Premiership and the Cronulla-Sutherland Sharks in the NSWRL Women's Premiership.
+Kennedy Cherrington (born 5 January 1999) is a New Zealand international rugby league and rugby union footballer who plays as a for Parramatta Eels in the NRL Women's Premiership and the Cronulla-Sutherland Sharks in the NSWRL Women's Premiership.

 She previously played rugby union for the NSW Waratahs in the Super W. Also represented Australia at the 2017 Youth Commonwealth Games in the Bahamas.
 Where her Australian U18s team won Gold.
 She then represented the Australian Women's 7s side 2 more times at the 2018 Oceania Games (Fiji) winning Gold and the 2019 Pacific Games (Samoa) winning Silver.

 Background

-Born in Sydney, Cherrington grew up in Perth, Western Australia, where she began playing rugby league for the Rockingham Sharks in 2009.
+Born in Sydney, Cherrington grew up in Perth, Western Australia.
+Her parents are from New Zealand.
+She began playing rugby league for the Rockingham Sharks in 2009.
 Before switching to rugby union in high school when deemed ineligible to continue playing with the boys after U12s.

 Cherrington's uncle, Norm Berryman, was a professional rugby union player who played one Test for the All Blacks.
 Her cousins, Anthony and Manaia Cherrington, are former professional rugby league players who both played in the National Rugby League.

+Cherrington is Maori with New Zealand heritage.